lcreid/infrastructure/README.md

 They all need:

 * `Dockerfile`.
 This has to be for a recent version of Ruby, in the case of Rails apps.
 And Rails 8, because that's what's the latest.
 * `config/deploy.yml`.
 Deploy a recent version of Postgres if a database is needed.
+See below.
 * `.kamal/secrets` and maybe other secrets stuff (e.g. `.env`).
 Secrets include the image registry API key.
 * A registry to store the image.
 * A heartbeat/up page.
+* The non-static sites also need their data copied over.
+I think this was going to be a bit challenge, or at least it looked like it when I was trying to make a containerized version of LimeSurvey.

 I did some work with Kamal 1 to deploy Rails apps and the static site.
 I also did work to containerize the LimeSurvey app.